Competitive markets will emerge under certain circumstances, including:

 No information failure

-For example, when a consumer purchases a coffee from their favourite cafe they will feel that they clear about the net benefit they will derive.
+For example, when a consumer buys a coffee from their favourite cafe it is likely that they are clear about the net benefit they will derive.
 Consciously or instinctively they will make a calculation that buying a coffee is worth the £2 they are asked to pay.
-It can be assumed that the decision to make this, and similar purchases, is guided by the consumer’s rational expectations.
+It can be assumed that the decision to do this, and make similar purchases, is guided by the consumer’s rational expectations.
 In other words, consumers base their decision to consume on a complete range of information gathered over the past, together with a prediction of the future.
-In terms of the coffee example, the consumer may have bought many coffees at this cafe before, and has always been satisfied with the quality of the coffee, and the service provided – hence the £2 expenditure is a ‘safe one’.
+In terms of the coffee example, the consumer may have bought many coffees at this cafe before, and may have always been satisfied with the quality of the coffee, and the service provided – hence the £2 expenditure is a ‘safe one’.

 No time lags

-However, even when negative externalities exist, such as waste or potential damage to the environment, markets may form to eliminate the waste or prevent damage to the environment.
+However, even when negative externalities exist, such as waste or potential damage to the environment, new markets may form to eliminate the waste or prevent damage to the environment.
 For example, the cafe owner may install a litter bin outside the cafe so that litter can be disposed of.
 This may help attract more customers, and so the profit motive may come into play to help deal with the externality.

 Incentives for entrepreneurs

 The combined effects of the above characteristics means that markets are likely to form because entrepreneurs will be willing to take risks associated with production and supply.
 This is because consumers are prepared to pay for the good, and producers can charge consumers at the point of consumption, from which they can earn revenue and make a profit.
 When some of these conditions are absent it is unlikely that markets will form, or solve the economic problem effectively.

 As will be seen, there are many situations where markets do form, and develop successfully, However, there are also many cases where markets fail to establish, or do not work effectively, and resources must be allocated through some form of direct intervention and central planning.